mdsanima/dotfiles/lib/README.md

 # Libraries

 Below is documentation for the libraries included in this project, which you can utilize in your own projects.

-> [!NOTE]
-> Currently, the libraries are only available within this project and cannot be installed as a package using `apt install` command.
-> However, there are plans to make it available as a standalone package in the future.
+The installation script is still work in progress.

 <details>
 <summary><strong>Table of Contents</strong> (click to expand)</summary>